littlezeno/Getting-and-Cleaning-Data-Course-Project/README.md

 Only mean and standard deviation related measures from the original data source were summarized in the final data set.

 ## The codebook listed all variables that in final data set

+79 features that include mean and standard deviation measures were extracted from original database They are then averaged by each participant and each activity.
+There are 30 participants and 6 acitivities
+Therefore, the aggreated data set include 180 oberservations each observation is the average value fo mean & standard deviation measures from the original data set.

 ## The R code wearables
 Listed code based on corresponding steps, including:
 1. Merges the training and the test sets to create one data set.